-In the majority of occasions the simple measures described above should be effective for returning the foreskin to its natural position.
-For completeness sake it is worth being aware of some of the surgical options available but these should only be carried out by experienced practitioners.
-For the older child it may be necessary to perform a penile block (under sedation) in order to aid reduction.
+In the majority of occasions, the simple measures described above should be effective for returning the foreskin to its natural position.
+For completeness sake, it is worth being aware of some of the surgical options available but these should only be carried out by experienced practitioners.
+For the older child, it may be necessary to perform a penile block (under sedation) in order to aid reduction.
 More brutal surgical techniques have been described, including multiple punctures of the glans to reduce oedema or performing a dorsal slit (cutting the fibrous ring of tissue).
-The child should then be referred to a paediatric surgeon for consideration for a circumcision as a later date.
+The child should then be referred to a paediatric surgeon for consideration for circumcision as a later date.

 How can I remember which is which?

 PARAchutes come down and so does the foreskin in PARAphimosis.

 What is balanitis?

 Balanitis is inflammation of the glans of the penis that is often accompanied by inflammation of the overlying foreskin.
 It is more common in boys that have not been circumcised.